|

 In this issue:

-In this TLWNSI Issue Brief, Professor Dussel Peters asserts that, contrary to the expectations generated by the North American Free Trade Agreement (NAFTA), Mexican wages have not only shown a consistent widening of their historical gap with those of industrialized countries, but, additionally, wagesitem13 in the most dynamic, productive and open sectors of the economy have clearly tended to equalize -downwardly- with those in the less open sectors.
+CONDITIONS AND EVOLUTION OF EMPLOYMENT AND WAGES IN MEXICO In this TLWNSI Issue Brief, Professor Dussel Peters asserts that, contrary to the expectations generated by the North American Free Trade Agreement (NAFTA), Mexican wages have not only shown a consistent widening of their historical gap with those of industrialized countries, but, additionally, wages in the most dynamic, productive and open sectors of the economy have clearly tended to equalize -downwardly- with those in the less open sectors.
 This situation reveals a highly level of precariousness in the strategy pursued until now.

 Nonetheless, the author considers that there is strong potential to increase real wages, particularly in the activities most opened and with the highest growth in productivity.
 Thus, the author considers of utmost urgency to perform an in-depth review of the economic strategy followed, with its excessive export orientation, and proposes the design of explicit actions and negotiations, so that the most exporting and productive sector reverts its trend and applies a strategy of substantial real-wage increases, which in turn pivots upwardly the wages and domestic demand of the other sectors.
 In this way, in the same way The Jus Semper Global Alliance has been proposing, a fordist strategy is proposed to support domestic demand through gradual wage equalization by applying instruments such as the purchasing power parities.